DanielTisue/Application-Deployement_DigitalOcean.I/Step_2-Create-Droplet/Create-Droplet-Use-SSH.md

 * Next is our Authentication method.
 We will be using SSH keys....

-##  Adding your SSH key to your droplet
+##  II.
+Adding your SSH key to your droplet

 <p align="left" >
 IMAGE